cedx/setup-ant/docs/usage/inputs.md

 - a strict version number: `1.0.0`, `=1.10.0`, etc.
 - a version specification: `1.10.x`, `>=1.0.0 <1.10.0`, `=1.0.0 || ^1.10.0`, etc.

+!!! tip
-> The version constraint follows the syntax and semantics of the [semver](https://www.npmjs.com/package/semver) package.
+    The version constraint follows the syntax and semantics of the [semver](https://www.npmjs.com/package/semver) package.

 ## **optional-tasks**: boolean
 By default, the external libraries required by each of the [optional tasks](https://ant.apache.org/manual/install.html#optionalTasks) are not installed.